 What are the causes of amblyopia?

-The causes of injury vary from one case to another, and in certain cases the cause remains unknown.
-Here are the most important causes of strabismus:
+The causes of injury vary from case to case, and in certain cases the cause remains unknown.
+Here are the most important causes of squint:

-- Weakness of vision in one eye (moderate to severe long-sightedness, the difference in refractive power in one eye in relation to the other eye, or due to less common problems such asto cushion congenital).
+- Low vision in one eye (moderate to severe hyperopia, refractive power difference in one eye compared to the other eye, or due to less common problems such asto cushion congenital).

 - Inflammatory conditions such as meningitis and diabetic neuritis